TimvanScherpenzeel/profiling-research/README.md

 ### Source code

-JavaScript source code is `JIT (Just In Time)` compiled meaning it is compiled as it runs.
-Source code is initially just text.
-It must be parsed by the `parser` in order to be understood as JavaScript by the browser engine.
+JavaScript source code is `JIT (Just In Time)` compiled meaning it is being compiled to machine code as the program is running.
+Source code is initially just plain text with a mime-type that identifies it as JavaScript.
+It must be parsed by a `parser` in order to be understood as JavaScript by the browser engine.

 ### Parser

-In order for the browser engine to understand the source code it needs to be parsed.
-Generally the entire JavaScript source code must be parsed before creating an `AST`.
-A parser generally checks for any syntactical and early errors and the scope of variables.
+The parser generally consists out of a `pre-parser` and a `full-parser`.
+The `pre-parser` rapidly checks for syntactical and early errors in the program and will throw if it finds any.
+The `full-parser` evaluates the scope of variables throughout the program and collects basic type information.

 ### AST (Abstract Syntax Tree)